 To Find Your Ikigai, Start with an Open Mind

 Often when I am connecting with people, I will bring up the concept of ikigai (pronounced Ick-ee-guy).
 If you have not heard of it, it is a Japanese term that means “a reason for being” or your reason for getting out of bed in the morning.
-Check out the graphic below to get the gist of what this is all about:

 In order to get to your “sweet spot” or ikigai, you have to ask yourself a few “simple-yet not-easy-to-answer” questions:

 - What does the world need?

 So where do we go from here?
 Well, this is where things get interesting.
 To kick off this process of exploration, you need to start with an open mind, don’t begin to shoot down your ideas as soon as they enter your head.
 You need to allow yourself to dream a little bit and get some things on paper; there will be plenty of opportunities to edit later.
 Once you start connecting with what you love and what you are good at, share it with someone you trust and who knows you well to get a second opinion.
 They will most likely see something that you don’t see.